Article Overview: Death Valley National Park Itinerary, Visiting Death Valley National Park

 The tallest peak in the contiguous United States is Mount Whitney at 14,494.
 It’s not in Death Valley, but the America the Beautiful Pass will get you into the park where it’s located at Sequoia & Kings Canyon National Parks.

 See Scotty’s Castle

 The story of how a mansion was built on a “throne of lies,” as Buddy the Elf would say, is fascinating.
 Scotty’s Castle has been drawing tourists to regale the tales for years.
-That’s until a tremendous flood in 2015 and fire a few years later have closed it indefinitely.
+That’s until a tremendous flood in 2015 and a fire a few years later closed it indefinitely.
 Somehow, the property managed to escape damage in Hurricane Hilary in 2023.

-Very limited tours were available starting in 2022 and will continue as long as it can be done safely into 2024.
+Guided tours are available seasonally and should become more frequent as the repairs go on.
 If you can see this elegant desert oasis, I highly recommend it.